JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/syntax_highlighter_and_color_settings_page.md

 ```

 ### Run the Project
+Run the project by using the Gradle [runIde task](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin).

 In the IDE Development Instance, open the Simple Language highlight settings page: **Preferences/Settings \| Editor \| Color Scheme \| Simple**.
 Each color initially inherits from a _Language Defaults_ value.